 The COVID-19 pandemic has changed the way we see pathogenic infections and their consequences.
 Keeping with this trend, we wanted to explore the link between infections, immunity, and stem cells in this blog post.
-Find out more about what happens to our immune system as we age and why cell therapy may be one possible way to prevent future global pandemics.
+Find out more about what happens to our immune system as we age and why cell therapy may be one possible way to mitigate future global pandemics.

 What is immunity?